 - 3.4.1.
-The TC shall maintain adequate written policies and procedures relating to its transplant program and related quality assurance and improvement processes. - 3.4.2.
-The TC shall ensure that its patients for whom Registry donors are requested to donate HPCs receive appropriate informed consent for their procedures and the use of the particular donors whose HPCs are intended for transplantation, including any unusual donor test results or characteristics that might increase the risk of transplantation-related harm to the recipient. - The TC is responsible for reporting adverse events to regulatory agencies as required by law and to applicable accrediting agencies as required by the terms of accreditation, and to GOL, in a timely manner.
+The TC shall maintain written policies, procedures and clinical guidelines for management of allogeneic transplantation, and related quality assurance and improvement processes. - 3.4.2.
+The TC shall ensure that its patients for whom Registry donors are requested to donate HPCs receive appropriate informed consent for their procedures and the use of the particular donors whose HPCs are intended for transplantation, including any unusual donor test results or characteristics that might increase the risk of transplantation-related harm to the recipient. - 3.4.3.
+The TC is responsible for reporting adverse events to regulatory agencies as required by law and to applicable accrediting agencies as required by the terms of accreditation, and to GOL, in a timely manner.